 In addition to reaching the Communications Center by calling 509-313-2222, CSPS maintains a number of exterior "blue light" phones.
 These phones have a direct dial connection to the CSPS Communications Officer and can be used to request an officer response or report an incident.
-The phones are mounted on an eightfoot stanchion which is painted a light color, making them easily recognizable.
+The phones are mounted on an eight-foot stanchion which is painted a light color, making them easily recognizable.
 A highly visible blue light at the top of the stanchion is illuminated after dark.
 To use the phone: simply open the door to the phone box and push the red button.
 There is no handset and the person in need will be connected directly to the CSPS dispatcher.
 The location of the phone is automatically displayed to the CSPS Communications Center Officer.
-There are more than twenty blue light phones located across campus.
-To see the locations of the phones, refer to the Clery Map on page 22.
+A list of phone locations can be found on the CSPS web page.

-The University also maintains a number of courtesy phones throughout the campus.
+The University also maintains several courtesy phones throughout the campus.
 These phones are programmed to call University extensions, including the CSPS Communications Center.
 They will also call off campus to summon emergency providers if necessary.

-Video Surveillance
+Video Surveillance and Body Worn Cameras

 Over 600 video surveillance cameras are located throughout campus.
 These include cameras at the entryways of many residence halls.
-Cameras are monitored for security and safety issues in the CSPS Communications Center and recorded digitally.
+Cameras are available for investigatory purposes in the CSPS Communications Center and recorded digitally.